cytoscape/cytoscape.js/documentation/md/notation.md

       pannable: false, // whether dragging the node causes panning instead of grabbing

-      classes: ['foo', 'bar'] // an array (or a space separated string) of class names that the element has },
+      classes: ['foo', 'bar'], // an array (or a space separated string) of class names that the element has

+      // DO NOT USE THE `style` FIELD UNLESS ABSOLUTELY NECESSARY
+      // USE THE STYLESHEET INSTEAD
+      style: { // style property overrides
+        'background-color': 'red'
+      }
+    },

     { // node n2